bagder/uncurled/emails/slaughter.md

 # I will slaughter you

-A small portion of the emails I receive are not "funny" or pleasant at all.
-They can be direct threats of violence or death.
-This of course because curl and libcurl are also used by a fair share of bad guys.
+A small portion of the emails I receive are neither funny nor pleasant.
+They can even be direct threats of violence or death.
+This happens partly because curl and libcurl are also used by a fair share of bad guys.

-Malicious persons and software that attack and exploit users can also use curl and subsequently, every now and then you can find traces of curl where it was part of a setup where people were hurt, hacked or scammed.
+Malicious persons and software that attack and exploit users can also use curl and subsequently, every now and then you can find traces of curl where it was used in setup where people were hurt, hacked or scammed.

 Some victims of such attacks can find traces of curl, which again has my name in there somewhere and then they send their threats in my direction.